Playtronica/biotron-firmware/CC.md

 Max pressing force for each channel.
 (From plant and from light sensor)

 ### Input
-- Num: CC 9
+Num: CC 9

-- Type: Progression
-- Different channels
+Change max velocity of channel